antarctica/bas-style-kit-docs/site/_core/logos.md

   <header class="bsk-alert-heading">
     <div class="bsk-h4">
       <i class="fa fa-fw fa-exclamation-triangle bsk-alert-icon"></i>
-      The BAS logo is a trademark of the Natural Environment Research Council and may not be used without a license
+      The BAS logo is a trademark of the Natural Environment Research Council and may not be used without a licence
     </div>
   </header>
-  <p>BAS has a license to use its logo for its official websites and applications.
-This license
+  <p>BAS has a licence to use its logo for its official websites and applications.
+This licence
   <strong>does not</strong> cover non-BAS projects, including personal projects of BAS Staff.</p>
 </div>